-Secondly, the presented framework's design optimization focuses on the properties of materials, such as MIT behavior.
-In application, the designed MIT materials will be part of microelectronic devices whose holistic performances are the ultimate design goal.
+Secondly, the presented framework's design optimization focuses on materials properties.
+In application, the designed MIT materials will be part of microelectronic devices whose holistic performances are the ultimate goal.
 Ideally, the design of materials and devices should be considered concurrently.
-To realize this ``co-design'', a few gaps need to be bridged.
+To realize ``co-design'', several gaps need to be bridged.
 One is that the material-level and device-level design problems have interactions.
-For example, the device fabrication process may require certain material properties, such as mechanical strength and thermal stability.
-Conversely, the material properties may add constraints to the device configuration design.
-These require the information to be propagated between material and device levels in the design framework.
+For example, the device fabrication process may require material properties such as mechanical strength and thermal stability.
+Conversely, the material properties may add constraints to device configuration design.
+These require information to be propagated between material and device levels in the design framework.

-Another gap is the property--performance mismatch: the material with optimal properties may not lead to the best device performance.
-One possible reason is that the materials' properties are often predicted at the ground state or under standard conditions, whereas in real devices the operating conditions vary, e.g., under different usages and environments.
-Filling this gap requires taking the operating conditions into account in materials property evaluation in the co-design framework.
+Another gap is the property--performance mismatch: material with optimal properties may not lead to superior device performance.
+One reason is that the materials' properties are often predicted at the ground state or standard conditions, whereas in real devices the operating conditions vary, e.g., under different environments.
+Filling this gap requires considering operating conditions in materials property evaluation in the co-design framework.

 Finally, going beyond conceptual design, a complete materials development workflow involves validation and deployment.
-In the case of microelectronic materials, this includes materials synthesis, characterization, and device fabrication and testing.
+For microelectronic materials, this includes synthesis, characterization, and device fabrication and testing.
 In these processes, data are generated from both experiments and simulations, manifesting multiple fidelities and modalities.
 We propose the following directions towards integrating experiments and simulations for closed-loop materials development: (1) Fusing multi-fidelity and multimodal data in ML surrogate modeling.
 (2) Utilizing new data collected from experiments and simulation to ``online'' update the surrogate model.
 (3) Using model predictive control to facilitate precision synthesis.
-Beyond guiding adaptive sampling, the ML model could tune processing conditions in real time to optimize synthesis quality.
+Beyond guiding adaptive sampling, the model could tune processing conditions in real-time to optimize synthesis quality.
 With these innovations, we envision a ``digital twin'' for materials design and deployment.